Disane87/spoolman-homeassistant/README.md

 ![image](resources/images/spoolman-integration-sensor.png?raw=true)

+## Flow Rate Sensor
+Each spool has an additional flow rate sensor that tracks filament consumption over time.
+The sensor displays the current consumption rate in grams per hour (g/h).
+This is useful for:
+- Monitoring printing speed and filament usage
+- Detecting unusually high consumption rates
+- Building automations based on consumption patterns
+- Foundation for estimated run-out time calculations

+The flow rate sensor starts at 0 g/h and begins tracking once filament consumption is detected.
+The rate is calculated by measuring weight changes between coordinator updates.

+## Location Select Entity
+Each spool has a select entity that allows you to quickly change the location without using the `spoolman.patch_spool` service.
+Simply select a new location from the dropdown in Home Assistant, and the spool will be moved to that location in Spoolman.

 > [!IMPORTANT]
 > Your spool needs at least a name and a material to get added to Home Assistant.

 # Naming of entities
 Every spool is created with an entity id like `sensor.spoolman_spool_[id]` to prevent mixing and mangeling when spools having the same name and to have a fixed prefix `spoolman` to get the entitites conveniently and don't have conflicts with other integrations.

+Additionally, for each spool, the following entities are created:
+- `sensor.spoolman_spool_[id]` - Main sensor showing remaining weight
+- `sensor.spoolman_spool_[id]_flow_rate` - Flow rate sensor tracking consumption in g/h
+- `select.spoolman_spool_[id]_location` - Location selector for quick location changes

 # Usage in cards
 You can use the default `entities` card for this: